 The exact location of the upgraded motorway junction is yet to be determined as traffic modelling and scoping work is being undertaken to identify the best layout.
 The link road would connect to the north and west of Cheltenham and create an opportunity to accelerate delivery on approved strategic housing allocations.

 The result of the bid made to Homes England's Housing Infrastructure Fund is expected in late 2019.
 If successful, the council will be pressing on rapidly with designing the new road and upgraded motorway junction.
 We are working with Highways England to make sure that the delivery of this much-needed infrastructure project best serves the Gloucestershire community as well as the needs of the drivers using the M5 to pass through the county.

-We are also committed to working with and benefiting from the knowledge of the public who will get the opportunity to comment on proposals shortly after a successful funding announcement through a period of public consultation (in early 2020).
+We are also committed to working with and benefiting from the knowledge of the public who will get the opportunity to comment on proposals shortly after a successful funding announcement through a period of public consultation (in Spring 2020).